 2. Cut up all but one credit card and pay your balance in full each month.

 Too many credit cards and too high a debt limit just encourages you to spend, spend, spend.
-With very few exceptions, credit cards a bad news.
+With very few exceptions, credit cards bad news.
 Try to pay down the debt as quickly as possible.
-If all else fails, use one card to pay off the other, then cut up the paid off card and pay the maximum you can each month going forward.
+If all else fails, use one card to pay off the other, then cut up the paid off the card and pay the maximum you can each month going forward.